ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * Required parameters: n/a
 * Optional parameters: n/a
 * Encoding considerations: 8bit; application/jwp+json values are represented as a JSON Object; UTF-8 encoding SHOULD be employed for the JSON object.
-* Security considerations: See the Security Considerations section of this specification
+* Security considerations: See (#SecurityConsiderations) of this specification
 * Interoperability considerations: n/a
 * Published specification: this specification
 * Applications that use this media type: TBD